Who is on the Board of Directors?

 Communications: Carole Stone

-At large: Carlos Soberman
+Member-at-large: Carlos Soberman

 José Daniel Torres López: President